 The findings are significant because they clear an obstacle to help scientists find treatments for a wide range of diseases, especially neurologic impairments and conditions such as hearing loss.

-“This is a strategy for greatly improving our ability to perform cellular reprogramming, which could enable the regeneration of lost tissues and the study of diseases that cannot be biopsied from living patients today,” said Justin Ichida, assistant professor in the Department of Stem Cell Biology and Regenerative Medicine at the Keck School of Medicine of USC.
+“This is a strategy for greatly improving our ability to perform cellular reprogramming, which could enable the regeneration of lost tissues and the study of diseases that cannot be biopsied from living patients today,” said Justin Ichida, Richard N. Merkin, M.D., Assistant Professor of Stem Cell Biology and Regenerative Medicine at the Keck School of Medicine of USC.

 The findings appear today in Cell Stem Cell.
 The research paper is titled, “Mitigating antagonism between transcription and proliferation allows near-deterministic cellular reprogramming.”
 Ichida is the lead author joined by a team of researchers at the Keck School of Medicine.